Repetitive sounds are very noticeable to humans. In games, we’re always trying to vary effects, so they don’t sound too similar.

 Do the same with the DeathAudio node and the

-death_xx.wav
+death_xx.wav files.

 While mobs, bullets, spells, and pickups don’t have alternate audio